ScootKit/CustomDCBot/README.md

 If you plan to use the [ready](https://discord.js.org/#/docs/main/stable/class/Client?scrollTo=e-ready) event of discord.js to run some action when the client is ready, and you need to load some configuration-files you should use the `botReady`-event instead.
 Please remember that this event gets re-emitted on configuration reloading.
-If you set intervals or similar please remeber to remove them on `configReload`.
+If you set intervals or similar please remember to remove them on `configReload`.

 © Simon Csaba, 2020-2021